Steklov isospectrality of conformal metrics: Introduction

 An important idea in this paper is to exploit the subprincipal symbol of the DN map (see the beginning of Section \ref{Section IV} and the references therein for a reminder of this notion), which unlike the case of the Laplace-Beltrami operator, is non-zero.
 This makes it possible to obtain more information from the principal wave invariants given by \textbf{Theorem \ref{Th II.3}}, under the additional assumption that the length spectrum of $\partial M$ is simple ; recall that a metric is said to have \textit{simple length spectrum} if all its closed geodesics have different lengths.
-It is well-known that this assumption is satisfied by generic Riemannian metrics even in the non-Anosov case. (cf. \cite{Ab}, \cite[Lemma 4.4.3]{Kli} or \cite{An}) \\To the author's knowledge, this is the first example of a spectral inverse problem to exploit this observation on the subprincipal symbol.
-A similar yet interesting example, involving the recovery of a potential $q$ from the spectrum of the associated DN map $\Lambda_{g,q}$, will be discussed in part \ref{Section V}. \\It should also be noted that the literature establishing positive results for the Steklov spectral inverse problem is extremely limited, and this paper therefore also serves as a contribution to this lack.
+It is well-known that this assumption is satisfied by generic Riemannian metrics even in the non-Anosov case (cf. \cite{Ab}, \cite[Lemma 4.4.3]{Kli} or \cite{An}). \\To the author's knowledge, this is the first example of a spectral inverse problem exploiting this observation on the subprincipal symbol.
+A similar yet interesting example, involving the recovery of a potential $q$ from the spectrum of the associated DN map $\Lambda_{g,q}$, will be discussed in part \ref{Section V}. \\It should also be noted that the literature establishing positive results for the Steklov spectral inverse problem is extremely limited, and this paper provides, to our knowledge, the first rigidity results for such a broad class of geometries.